We were building Chess Lens, an educational chess assistant that could look at a board position and help guide a player through it.

 Black has pawns scattered across the board with the king on f6, white has a rook on d1, a king on e3, and a few pawns positioned strategically.

 This helped explain the remaining errors.
-Claude usually understood the board as a chess position, but it was less reliable at preserving the exact square-by-square layout.
+Claude Opus 4.7 usually understood the board as a chess position, but it was less reliable at preserving the exact square-by-square layout.

-When we manually checked the failed cases, the mistakes were mostly local: pieces shifted by one file, one extra or missing empty square in a row, moved-pawn gaps missed, correct piece family but wrong square, or correct piece but wrong color or case.
+Manual inspection showed mostly local errors: pieces shifted by one file, one extra or missing empty square in a row, moved-pawn gaps missed, correct piece family but wrong square, or correct piece but wrong color or case.

 For example: